 Agape does not mean “we allow people to do absolutely as they like, and that we leave them quite unchecked…If we regard a person with invincible goodwill, it will often mean that we must punish him, that we must restrain him, that we must discipline him, that we must protect him against himself…It will always mean that all Christian discipline and all Christian punishment must be aimed, not at vengeance, but at cure” (Barclay, 175).

 “This commandment does not only involve allowing people to do as they like to us; it also involves that we should do something for them.
 We are bidden to pray for them.
 No man can pray for another man and still hate him.
 When he takes himself and the man whom he is tempted to hate to God, something happens.
 We cannot go on hating another man in the presence of God” (Barclay, 175).

-“Be perfect” = Not without flaws, but rather fully realizing the purpose for which it was planned, or designed, and made.
+“Be perfect” = Doesn’t mean ‘without flaws,’ but rather fully realizing the purpose for which it was planned, or designed, and made.